Alfresco/acs-deployment/docs/helm-deployment-aws_kops.md

 ```
 ### Creating a Docker registry pull secret

 Since we need to use protected Docker images from Quay.io, you need access to a secret with credentials to be able to pull those images.
+Alfresco customers can request their credentials by logging a ticket at https://support.alfresco.com.

 * Log in to Quay.io with your credentials:
 ```bash